matteopilz/OpenMS-website/content/en/about.md

 ## Donate

-If you have found openms useful in your work, research, or company, please consider a donation to the project commensurate with your resources.
+If you have found OpenMS useful in your work, research, or company, please consider a donation to the project commensurate with your resources.
 Any amount helps!
 All donations will be used strictly to fund the development of openms’s open source software, documentation, and community.

 You can also donate using our [opencollective](https://opencollective.com/openms) account.